Nordstrom Anniversary Sale: The Best Men's Fashion Deals

 The Nordstrom Anniversary sale has finally arrived!

-Shoppers will find deep discounts on men's clothing items from several brands including Levi's, Tom's of London, Polo by Ralph Lauren, Theory, and Patagonia, plus markdowns on Fendi, Nike, Stella McCartney, Adidas, Le Mer, Barefoot Dreams, Tumi, Superga, Sunday Riley, Steve Madden, Quay Australia, and more.
+Ahead of this Nordstrom sale, we've been scouring the Nordstrom virtual catalog preview and just a few of the brands we've seen on sale include Kate Spade, Burberry, Fendi, Hanky Panky, Nike, Stella McCartney, Charlotte Tilbury, Theory, Adidas, La Mer, Barefoot Dreams, Tumi,Superga, Sunday Riley, Steve Madden, Quay Australia, AG Jeans, Fendi, Alo, The North Face, Patagonia and so many more.

-In addition to deals on lingerie, women's apparel, activewear, leggings, jacketsloungewear, skincare, shoes and on-trend sneakers, the massive shopping event is full of discounts on home decor including bedding, bath accessories, candles, pillows, wall art, rugs, luggage and chic pet clothing.
+Shoppers can score major discounts on women's apparel, activewear, leggings, beauty, jackets, loungewear, skincare, underwear, diamonds, shoes and on-trend sneakers.
+In addition, the massive shopping event is full of discounts on home decor including bedding, bath accessories, candles, pillows, wall art, rugs, luggage and chic pet clothing.
+Other sale categories include deals under $50, outdoor, kitchenware and clothing for men and kids.
+New items are being added daily, and this year's sale already looks to be as exciting as years past.

 Typically held in July, the Nordstrom Anniversary Sale was pushed back to due to the coronavirus pandemic.
 This year’s annual sale launched on Aug.
 19 to the general public, but Nordstrom cardholders received early access to tons of sale items.
 If you're not a cardmember, you can click here to apply for a Nordstrom credit card to unlock future Early Access shopping.
 Also, if you saved your favorite picks to your Wish List, you can check out even faster.